-As a formal kick-off to the “Call for Entries” the GSFF invites everyone to attend the Garden State Film Festival 2017 Call for Entries Kick-Off Party.
-The event is scheduled for Wednesday June 22 from 6:00 to 9:00 p.m. at New York City’s ultra-cool Le Grande at The Time Hotel, in the heart of the theater district at 224 West 49th Street.
-Filmmakers and industry professionals and fans will mingle with other directors, producers, filmmakers, writers, composers, actors, festival committee people and industry influencers as we celebrate all things film!
+As a formal kick-off to the “Call for Entries,” the GSFF invites everyone to attend the Garden State Film Festival 2017 Call for Entries Kick-Off Party.
+The event is scheduled for Wednesday, June 22 from 6:00 to 9:00 p.m. at New York City’s ultra-cool Le Grande at The Time Hotel, in the heart of the theater district at 224 West 49th Street.
+Filmmakers industry professionals and fans will mingle with other directors, producers, filmmakers, writers, composers, actors, festival committee people, and industry influencers as we celebrate all things film!
 There will be a cash bar and light fare and you can see the details at www.gsff.org.

-The GSFF also is accepting recommendations for candidates for the Rising Star award, an honor given annually to one up and coming actor, regardless of age or union affiliation.
-Eligible candidates must have an undeniable passion for the art form and have made their inroads to the industry through hard work and determination.
+The GSFF also is accepting recommendations for candidates for the Rising Star award, an honor given annually to one up-and-coming actor, regardless of age or union affiliation.
+Eligible candidates must have an undeniable passion for the art form and have made their inroads into the industry through hard work and determination.
 The deciding committee will be looking for a progression of work with experiences in theater, commercials, television, and film.

 The Garden State Film Festival will celebrate its 15th anniversary in 2017.
 In 2016, the festival featured 233 films from 17 countries, an open talent casting call, panel discussions, and opening and closing ceremonies with multiple appearances by celebrities and honorees Ed Asner, Sally Struthers, and Al Sapienza.

-A panel of professional judges will review all the submissions and will select the winning entries in a number of categories including the best Feature Length, Short, Documentary (short and feature length), Animation (short and feature length), Music Video, PSA, Commercial and Trailers.
-The Audience Choice Award was selected using new state-of-the-art technology for smart phones called CineBallot, designed by and launched at GSFF.
+A panel of professional judges will review all the submissions and will select the winning entries in several categories including the best Feature Length, Short, Documentary (short and feature-length), Animation (short and feature-length), Music Video, PSA, Commercial and Trailers.
+The Audience Choice Award was selected using new state-of-the-art technology for smartphones called CineBallot, designed by and launched at GSFF.

 Additionally, the GSFF was the first festival to create a category to recognize the musical compositions and music’s role in the cinematic arts.
-It remains the only independent film festival to recognize composers, artists and producers of scores, soundtracks and theme songs judged solely on their own merit.
+It remains the only independent film festival to recognize composers, artists, and producers of scores, soundtracks, and theme songs judged solely on their merit.
 Producers may submit their works, regardless of whether the film has been submitted or accepted.